19 years ago - Tim Drake is born, the son of Jack and Janet Drake

 14 years ago - 5-year-old Tim Drake witnesses the death of Dick Grayson's parents at Haley's Circus.

 5 years ago - 14-year-old Tim Drake, with his mother ill and his father obsessed with finding a cure, deduces Batman's identity & tries to convince Dick Grayson to become Robin again.
 He begins training as the new Robin, studying under Richard Dragon & Lady Shiva, who challenge him and his choices regarding the application of violence.
+On his first night patroling, he manages to single-handedly capture Two-Face.
 He meets Selina Kyle, giving him some insight into Batman.

 4 years ago - 15-year-old Tim Drake is locked out of the batcave by Jean-Paul Valley.
 He joins Young Justice, meets Spoiler & battles Lonnie Machin for the first time.